Black Mass (film): Marketing

 On April 23, 2015, the first trailer for the film was released, followed by a second trailer on May 22.
 A third trailer was released on July 30.

 Home media

 Black Mass was released on DVD and Blu-ray on February 16, 2016.

 Reception

 Box office

 Black Mass grossed $62.6 million in the United States and Canada, and $37.2 million in other territories, for a worldwide total of $99.8 million, against a production budget of $53 million.

-In its opening weekend, the film was projected to earn around $26 million from 3,188 theaters.
+In the United States and Canada, the film was released alongside Maze Runner: The Scorch Trials and Captive, and was projected to earn around $26 million from 3,188 theaters in its opening weekend.
 It grossed $8.8 million on its first day, including $1.4 million from its early Thursday showings.
 It ended up debuting to $22.6 million, finishing second at the box office behind fellow newcomer Maze Runner: The Scorch Trials ($30.3 million).
 It dropped 51% in its second weekend, making $11 million and finishing 5th.